TrullyAI/TrullyDocs/README.md

 #### Receiving data with webhook

-If you prefer it is possible to set a webhook url to receive the Decision Maker response (raw_data).
+If you prefer it is possible to set a webhook url to receive the Decision Maker response.
 To do it, add webhook parameter to the TrullyConfig object

 #### Example